diojin/mockingjay/docs/bigdata/Digest of Learning Spark.md

 ![spark_stream_components_img_1]
 **Figure 10-4.
 Spark application UI when running a streaming job**

 The execution of Spark Streaming within Spark’s driver-worker components is shown in Figure 10-5.
-For each input source, Spark Streaming launches receivers, which are tasks running within the application’s executors that collect data from the input source and save it as RDDs. `These receive the input data and replicate it (by default) to another executor for fault tolerance`.
-This data is stored in the memory of the executors in the same way as cached RDDs.14 The StreamingContext in the driver program then periodically runs Spark jobs to process this data and `combine it with RDDs from previous time steps`.
+For each input source, `Spark Streaming launches receivers`, `which are tasks running within the application’s executors that collect data from the input source and save it as RDDs`. `These receive the input data and replicate it (by default) to another executor for fault tolerance`.
+This data is stored in the memory of the executors in the same way as cached RDDs.
+The StreamingContext in the driver program then periodically runs Spark jobs to process this data and `combine it with RDDs from previous time steps`.

 `Spark Streaming offers the same fault-tolerance properties for DStreams as Spark has for RDDs`: as long as a copy of the input data is still available, it can recompute any state derived from it using the lineage of the RDDs (i.e., by rerunning the operations used to process it). `By default, received data is replicated across two nodes`, as mentioned, so Spark Streaming can tolerate single worker failures.
 Using just lineage, however, `recomputation could take a long time for data that has been built up since the beginning of the program.
 Thus, Spark Streaming also includes a mechanism called checkpointing that saves state periodically to a reliable filesystem (e.g., HDFS or S3)`.
 Typically, you might set up `checkpointing every 5–10 batches of data`.
 When recovering lost data, Spark Streaming needs only to go back to the last checkpoint.

 ### Stream Transformations
 Transformations on DStreams can be grouped into either `stateless` or `stateful`:
-* In stateless transformations the processing of each batch does `not depend on the data of its previous batches`.
-They include the common RDD transformations we have seen in Chapters 3 and 4, like map(), filter(), and reduceByKey().
+* In stateless transformations the processing of each batch does `not depend on the data of its previous batches`. `They include the common RDD transformations we have seen in Chapters 3 and 4`, like map(), filter(), and reduceByKey().
 * Stateful transformations, in contrast, `use data or intermediate results from previous batches` to compute the results of the current batch. `They include transformations based on sliding windows and on tracking state across time`.

 #### Stateless Transformations